DeckerMV/Lands/README.md

-Learning Xamarin.Forms by taking a pre-recorded course that I found on YouTube.
+Learning Xamarin.Forms and the MVVM architecture by taking a pre-recorded course that I found on YouTube.